yayinternet/cs193x-course/homework/hw4-musicbox.md

 - In our solution, we choose randomly from one of the following themes: `'candy', 'charlie brown', 'computers', 'dance', 'donuts', 'hello kitty', 'flowers', 'nature', 'turtles', 'space'`
   - You are welcome to use our list or you can make one of your own.
+  - To select a random element from an array, you need to use
 - The user should still be able to delete the suggested text and write their own query.

 ### Submitting the form